TIBCOSoftware/mashling-recipes/recipes/eftl-producer/README.md

-# MQTT Producer
+# EFTL Producer
-This recipe demonstrates the use of EFTL
+This recipe demonstrates the use of the EFTL activity to generate EFTL messages from HTTP requests.

 ## Installation
 * Docker [docker](https://www.docker.com)